Programs

 Acupuncture and TCM Medical Education for the 21st Century

-Our talented faculty is one of MCOM’s major strengths.
-Faculty members are chosen for their ability to communicate the complex and subtle principles of Acupuncture and Oriental Medicine in a manner that encourages and motivates students.
+Our talented faculty is one of MCAHM’s major strengths.
+Faculty members are chosen for their ability to communicate the complex and subtle principles of Acupuncture and Herbal Medicine in a manner that encourages and motivates students.
 Their scholarly and investigative approach makes them stimulating teachers to whom a student responds by developing critical thinking skills and an attitude of clinical inquiry.

-The Midwest College of Oriental Medicine, its Master’s-level program in Oriental Medicine (MSOM), and its Master’s-level program in acupuncture (MLA) are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
-Accreditation status and notes may be viewed on the ACAOM Directory.
-ACAOM is recognized by the United States Department of Education as the specialized accreditation agency for institutions/programs preparing acupuncture and Oriental medicine practitioners.
-ACAOM is located at 8941 Aztec Drive, Eden Prairie, Minnesota 55347; phone 952/212-2434; fax 952/657-7068; www.acaom.org
+The Midwest College of Acupuncture and Herbal Medicine, its Master’s-level program in Acupuncture and Herbal Medicine (MSAHM), and its Master’s-level program in acupuncture (MLA) are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM).
+Accreditation status and notes may be viewed on the ACAHM Directory.
+ACAHM is recognized by the United States Department of Education as the specialized accreditation agency for institutions/programs preparing acupuncture and herbal medicine practitioners.
+ACAHM is located at 8941 Aztec Drive, Eden Prairie, Minnesota 55347; phone 952/212-2434; fax 952/657-7068; www.acahm.org

-The Midwest College of Oriental Medicine’s advanced practice doctoral (DAOM) program, approved to begin enrolling students, is not yet accredited or pre-accredited by ACAOM.
-Graduates of this program are not considered to have graduated from an ACAOM-accredited or pre-accredited program and may not rely on ACAOM accreditation or pre-accreditation for professional licensure or other purposes.
-The advanced practice doctoral program is eligible for ACAOM accreditation, and Midwest College of Oriental Medicine is currently in the process of seeking ACAOM pre-accreditation/accreditation for the program.
-However, Midwest College of Oriental Medicine can provide no assurance that pre-accreditation or accreditation will be granted by ACAOM.
+The Midwest College of Acupuncture and Herbal Medicine’s advanced practice doctoral (DAOM) program, approved to begin enrolling students, is not yet accredited or pre-accredited by ACAHM.
+Graduates of this program are not considered to have graduated from an ACAHM-accredited or pre-accredited program and may not rely on ACAHM accreditation or pre-accreditation for professional licensure or other purposes.
+The advanced practice doctoral program is eligible for ACAOM accreditation, and the Midwest College of Acupuncture and Herbal Medicine is currently in the process of seeking ACAHM pre-accreditation/accreditation for the program.
+However, Midwest College of Acupuncture and Herbal Medicine can provide no assurance that pre-accreditation or accreditation will be granted by ACAHM.